Nitesh-Mishra/angular-rails/README.md

 # angular-rails
-In this application i have configured angularjs and ruby on rails.
+In this application i have just made an angularjs app for learning purpose.